BettercareHealth/bettercare/pmc/pmc-1-antenatal-care.md

 1.	**Time of day**.
 Most patients find that the late morning is a convenient time to record fetal movements.
 However, she should be encouraged to choose the time which suits her best.
 She will need to rest for an hour.
 It is best that she use the same time every day.
 2.	**Length of time**.
 This should be for 1 hour per day, and the patient should be able to rest and not be disturbed for this period of time.
 Sometimes the patient may be asked to rest and count fetal movements for 2 or more half-hour periods a day.
 The patient must have access to a watch or clock, and know how to measure half- and one-hour periods.
 3.	**Position of the patient**.
 She may either sit or lie down.
 If she lies down, she should lie on her side.
 In either position she should be relaxed and comfortable.
 4.	**Recording of fetal movements**.
 The fetal movements should be recorded on a chart as shown in Table 1B-6.
+For example, in the chart we see that:
+	*	Between 08:00 and 09:00 on 3rd of July the fetus moved 6 times.
+	*	Between 11:00 and 12:00 on 4th July the fetus moved 9 times.
+	*	Between 08:00 and 09:00 on 5th July the fetus moved 3 times.

 <figure>
 	<img src="images/pmc-1B-6.svg" alt="Figure 1B-6: An example of fetal movements recorded on a fetal movements chart">
 	<figcaption>Figure 1B-6: An example of fetal movements recorded on a fetal movements chart</figcaption>
 </figure>

-	*	Between 08:00 and 09:00 on 3rd of July the fetus moved 6 times.
-	*	Between 11:00 and 12:00 on 4th July the fetus moved 9 times.
-	*	Between 08:00 and 09:00 on 5th July the fetus moved 3 times.

 All the movements should be recorded.
 Therefore, every time the fetus moves, the patient must make a tick on the chart.
 The time and day should be marked on the chart.
 If the patient is illiterate, the nurse giving her the chart can fill in the day (and times if the chart is to be used more than once a day).
 It is important to explain to the patient exactly how to use the chart.
 Remember that a patient who is resting can easily fall asleep and, therefore, miss fetal movements.